Book a slot for your COVID-19 vaccine

 COVID-19 vaccine availability

-Everybody, including individuals with private healthcare cover, needs to register on the Government’s Electronic Vaccine Data System (EVDS) before you receive your vaccine.
-During June and July 2021, those healthcare workers and all people 60 years and older who haven’t yet registered are encouraged to do so as soon as possible.
+Everybody, including individuals with private healthcare cover, needs to register on the Government’s EVDS before you receive your vaccine.
 Registering is easy and can be done in any one of the following ways:

-South African citizens aged 60 years and older need to register for their COVID-19 vaccination through the EVDS self-enrolment platform.
+South African citizens aged 18 years and older, including teachers and healthcare workers that have not been vaccinated, need to register for their COVID-19 vaccination through EVDS.